 50 Amp Alternator Upgrade Kit

 This is a common upgrade for K bikes and relatively easy to do.
-It takes roughly an hour or so and the kits I have include everything you need: a working low mile 50A alternator (over $900 new from BMW!), heavy duty electrical cable, terminal and complete, easy to follow instructions.
+It takes roughly an hour or so and the kits I have include everything you need: a working low mile 50A alternator (over $1,100 new from BMW!), heavy duty electrical cable, terminal and complete easy to follow instructions.
 You don't need to be an electrical whiz to do this.

 The original K bikes came with a 32 Amp alternator.
-This is more than adequate for running the bike and minor electrical accessories but once you start upgrading to a higher wattage headlight (don't do this unless you install headlight relays first), using a heated vest or jacket liner or running auxiliary fog or driving lights the alternator can become overtaxed and the accessories will start draining your battery.
-In 1993, BMW start started upgrading K bikes to a 50 Amp alternator which provides ample extra electrical power for adding electrical accessories.
+This is more than adequate for running the bike, heated grips, etcetera but once you start upgrading to a higher wattage headlight (don't do this unless you install headlight relays first), using a heated vest or jacket liner or running auxiliary fog or driving lights the alternator can become overtaxed and the accessories will start draining your battery.
+In 1993, BMW started upgrading K bikes to a 50 Amp alternator which provides ample extra electrical power for adding "unlimited" electrical accessories.

-The table below shows which bikes came with a 32A alternator and which bikes came with a 50A alternator:
+The table below shows which bikes came from the factory with a 32A alternator and which bikes came with a 50A alternator:

 If you'd like a 50 amp alternator, you can email me by clicking this link:

-Coolant Reservoir: If you have an early K75 or K100 that has a hose with hose clamps on the side of the coolant reservoir (like #1 below) then you will also need to replace the coolant reservoir as the 50 amp alternator is slightly longer than the 32 amp one.
+IMPORTANT - Coolant Reservoir: If you have an early K75 or K100 that has a clear hose with hose clamps on the side of the coolant reservoir then you will also need to replace the coolant reservoir as the 50 amp alternator is slightly longer than the 32 amp one.